safuya/certificate-manager/spec.md

 ## TODO

-- Add a value to my join table.
 - Add a new nested route.
 - Add a index nested route.
 - Turn the searches into RESTful routes.
+- Add show for user.
+- Add edit for user.